planetscale/nextjs-planetscale-starter/README.md

 - `DATABASE_URL`, get this one from inside PlanetScale connect modal, Prisma dropdown and copy URL from snippet
 - `NEXTAUTH_URL`, this URL is the same as your Netlify's app's URL, for example: `https://laughing-fermat-f171ce.netlify.app/`
 10. Under Deploys, select the *Trigger deploy* button to build your app with the new environment variables.
+- `NEXTAUTH_SECRET`, use https://generate-secret.now.sh/32 to create a secret.
+This is not used, but required by NextAuth.js.

 Your app should be ready for use now!